-1.14.5 Environmental
+1.15.5 Environmental

-Environmental and social issues at El Cubo and El Pinguico appear to be administered under reasonable standards with corresponding cooperation from the local community of El Cubo.
+There does not appear to be any significant legal, environmental, or political considerations that would have an adverse effect on the extraction and processing of Mineral Resources located at either the El Cubo or El Pingüico properties.
+Environmental and social issues at El Cubo and El Pingüico appear to be administered under reasonable standards with corresponding cooperation from the local community of El Cubo.